Porno (novel): Section 2: Porno

 While in prison, Begbie received anonymous packages of gay porn sent from Sick Boy.
-He was determined to find the culprit upon his release.
+He is determined to find the culprit upon his release.
 While accompanying an old friend on a debt collection errand, he meets Kate and begins a relationship with her.

 When Alison begins working at Sick Boy's pub and Sick Boy deliberately attempts to end her relationship with Spud, the friendship between Spud and Sick Boy is over.
 During one heated argument, Spud reveals that he received his share of the money from Renton.
 He also unveils his recent ambition to write a history of Leith.

 Begbie visits Sick Boy's pub.
 As the two converse, Sick Boy considers the merciless trait of opportunity and threat accompanying Begbie's release.
 Soon after, Terry, Rab and several other friends arrive and begin discussing their upcoming road trip to Amsterdam, a bachelor celebration for Rab.
 Sick Boy is initially reluctant to attend but changes his mind after Carl, a DJ, mentions that Renton works at a club there.

-Begbie kills Chizzie, a pederast he met in prision who is also a friend of Spud.
+Begbie kills Chizzie, a pederast he met in prison who is also a friend of Spud.